 The bid protest timeline to file is extremely short.
 You must make a decision and act quickly.
 Before filing, find out if you meet the legal requirements:

 - Are you an interested party and can, therefore, file a bid protest?

-- Can you meet the filing deadlines?
+- Can you meet the filing the bid protest timeline requirements?